Counseling Psychology Concentration

 - Meditation retreats

 (Note: Offerings of electives subject to change.
-Please speak with an Admissions representative for availability of specific electives).
+Please AT_NAROPA for availability of specific electives).

 Flexible Scheduling Plan

 We realize that pursuing an advanced degree while juggling work, families, and other issues can be a big concern.
 To give you the most options for continuing your education, the Transpersonal Counseling Psychology program has expanded its Counseling Psychology course offerings.
 Schedule an appointment with an admissions counselor now to learn more.

 Upon completion of the three-year degree program, graduates will receive an MA in Transpersonal Counseling Psychology with a concentration in Counseling Psychology.